-This Publications page lists a variety of writing outputs used by scientists to communicate their work.
+This Publications page lists a variety of written outputs used by the team of scientists to communicate their work.

 Higher degree theses are written by students while conducting post-graduate research at a university or similar education institute.
 Like scientific articles, a thesis is also peer-reviewed by experts in that subject to ensure that the research is at a high level.
 Most theses are published by universities as hard-cover books and also available as digital copies.